 Senior Vice President, Menu Innovation Projects

-Prior to joining Panera, Timko worked at Staples, Inc., where he most recently served as Vice President, New Business Development.
-In this role, Timko led a team charged with developing new product categories, re-inventing existing businesses, and creating new business models for the retailer.
-Timko also served as Vice President/General Merchandise Manager, U.S. Retail and Staples.com, for a number of businesses across the merchandising product portfolio.
+Prior to joining Panera, Bryan worked at Staples, Inc., where he most recently served as Vice President, New Business Development.
+In this role, Bryan led a team charged with developing new product categories, re-inventing existing businesses, and creating new business models for the retailer.
+Bryan also served as Vice President/General Merchandise Manager, U.S. Retail and Staples.com, for a number of businesses across the merchandising product portfolio.
 He also served as Vice President/Divisional Merchandise Manager, and as Director, Portfolio Growth and Innovation, at Staples.
 Prior to Staples, he was a Principal at Alliance Consulting Group and also worked at Booz Allen Hamilton and Capital One.

-Dan A. Wegiel
+Daniel A. Wegiel

 Senior Vice President, Panera to You

-Prior to joining Panera, Wegiel held various roles at Staples, Inc. over 13 years.
+Prior to joining Panera, Dan held various roles at Staples, Inc. over 13 years.
 Most recently, he was Senior Vice President of New Business Development, charged with developing new product categories, re-inventing existing businesses and creating new business models for the retailer.
-Prior to that role, Wegiel spent several years in merchandising leading Staples’ largest business lines in both Technology and Office Supplies.
+Prior to that role, Dan spent several years in merchandising leading Staples’ largest business lines in both Technology and Office Supplies.
 He also served in a variety of roles in Store Management, Retail Operations, Supply Chain & Distribution and Corporate Strategy.
-Prior to Staples, Wegiel was a strategy consultant to clients in the consumer products, technology and financial services industries.
+Prior to Staples, Dan was a strategy consultant to clients in the consumer products, technology and financial services industries.